 The arbitrator’s decision once made, is as binding as a court judge’s.

-Julian Bremner, a partner of the firm, is a financial arbitrator and will be able to arbitrate successfully for you.
+Emily Watson, also a partner of the firm, is a children arbitrator and will be able to arbitrate children disputes successfully for you.

 What stages are involved in the family arbitration process?